-Individual performance assessment takes into account financial measures and non-financial measures such as contribution measured against pre-set personal and technical competencies, effective risk management, compliance with the regulatory system and behaviors' that support the Group's values and guiding principles.
+Individual performance assessment takes into account financial measures and non-financial measures such as contribution measured against pre-set personal and technical competencies, effective risk management, compliance with the regulatory system and behaviours that support the Group's values and guiding principles.

 There is strong central oversight of bonus pools and individual awards.
-Overall annual compensation expense is reviewed every year by the RemCo.
-There is clear individual differentiation to ensure that the best performers are rewarded and in the year just ended a number of staff received nil bonus awards.
+Overall annual compensation expense is reviewed every year by the Committee.
+There is clear individual differentiation to ensure that the best performers are rewarded and in the financial year ended 31 December 2019 a number of staff received nil bonus awards.

-3. Design and structure of remuneration for Material Risk Takers
+3 Design and structure of remuneration for Material Risk Takers